assetCLI/assetCLI-init/README.md

 - **Proposal execution failures**: Make sure the proposal has been approved
 - **MCP connection issues**: Verify the MCP server is running and accessible
 - **Natural language parsing errors**: Try using more specific language or make your request more explicit
+- **Bonding curve errors**: Check that you've initialized the bonding curve protocol
+- **Invalid start time errors**: The bonding curve requires a start time in the future

 ## 📊 Telemetry